BBQ & Grilling Tips

 fat adds flavor to the meat.

-No prodding, pressing or generally taunting the food.
+No prodding, pressing or generally taunting meat.

 Have you ever noticed an Uncle or whoever was grilling